Travel Gifts: Most of my neighbours wouldn't know what to look for when passing through Tokyo's Narita airport. Japan is

 Wood Block Japanese Prints: Historical woodblock reprints of famous Japanese art.
 Try the art shop 2 blocks from Kamakura train station

-Japanese Compass: For your 'explorer husband' a Japanese labeled compass is likely available at various shops -- if you can just fine the right shop!
+Japanese Compass: For your 'explorer husband' a Japanese labeled compass (Japanese characters for North, South ...) is likely available at various shops -- if you can just fine the right shop!

 Wood Carvings: Beautiful carved platters are available in Kamakura's tourist sector about 45 minutes south of Tokyo.
 You might also consider a carved "Oni" if you want a small travel object.
 Nice Buddhist temple bells with a really sweet tone are available in Kamakura near the 'big Buddha'.

 The list is endless; but, many of these things are regional and that is part of what makes travel in Japan fun.
 In Okinawa, it is printed fabric.
 At Mount Fuji, it is beautifully inlaid wood objects so thin they are flexible like paper!
+You can always ask a Japanese friend if there is a nearby O-mi-ya-gi shop (it will have the good local stuff).
 Enjoy!

 Music Credits: Piano Etude is in the Public Domain